tommyr418/StockTracker/README.md

 # Stock Tracker

 StockTracker is a app that tracks the prices for 5 of the largest tech companies.
 Included stocks are: Microsoft, Facebook, Apple, Google and Amazon.
+Users are able to check the opening price, daily high and daily low.

 [Live link](http://tommyren.me/StockTracker/)